AndreProenza/Medical-Test-Records/README.md

 ## Getting Started

 The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See Additional Information on the bottom of this document to see additional information.

 ---